This page includes Amazon affiliate links.

 If you read or follow any information regarding neuroplasticity, you will hear the popular quote: “Neurons that fire together wire together.”
 Donald Hebb, a neuropsychologist made this statement in 1949.
 This statement describes pathways that are formed in the brain, being reinforced through repetition.
 It reminds me of the only thing that stuck in my brain from a psychology 101 class I took in 1980: Pavlov’s dog experiment.
 Ivan Pavlov, a Russian physiologist, discovered that he could condition a dog to drool at the mere sound of a bell.
 By ringing the bell prior to their daily feeding, the dogs eventually developed an automatic drool response to the sound of the bell even without the presence of food.
 The pathway was created.
 The dogs developed a conditioned response.
 Neurons that fire together, wire together.

 I can compare this to a time in my life when the simple sound of the doorbell set off a stress response.
 My heart would race and my emotions would take over.
-Any time someone would ring that bell, my body reacted with a sudden sense of overwhelming fear and terror.
+Any time someone would ring that bell, my body reacted with a sudden sense of overwhelming fear.
 This response was due to one single event.
-I was awakened by the doorbell early one morning in 2012 with news that my son had been in an auto accident.
+I was awakened by the doorbell early one morning in 2012 with news that my son had been in an accident.
 The trauma of that moment became an instant pathway.
 Repetition wasn’t required for that pathway to have been created.
 My limbic system had gone off course.

 I am forever grateful for my son’s recovery and for the proof that miracles do happen.
 Time.
 It took time, but he recovered.
 And with time (years of time) my response to the sound of the doorbell also improved–and finally disappeared.